JadenDSatheesh/SonicProject99/README.md

 # Sonic: Project '99

+Sonic is my favourite game character, so, I used it to create an experimental game that exercises players fast and quick decision making and dexterity.
+You can run it on your computer by running the executable - download it (Sonic Beta.zip).
+You can also checkout the source code for reference.

 TYPES OF GAMEPLAY:
   When you start the game you will be met with two options:
   - Hub World